Quickstart: Create a console app with Java and the MongoDB API in Azure Cosmos DB

 API Azure Cosmos DB's API for MongoDB The API determines the type of account to create.
 Azure Cosmos DB provides five APIs: Core (SQL) for document databases, Gremlin for graph databases, Azure Cosmos DB's API MongoDB for document databases, Azure Table, and Cassandra.
 Currently, you must create a separate account for each API.

-Select MongoDB because in this quickstart you are creating a table that works with the MongoDB.
+Select MongoDB because in this quickstart you are creating a collection that works with MongoDB.

 Select Review+Create.
 You can skip the Network and Tags section.

 The account creation takes a few minutes.
 Wait for the portal to display the Congratulations!
 Your Cosmos account with wire protocol compatibility for MongoDB is ready page.

 Name your new database, db, and your new collection, coll.